Intangible Assets, Goodwill, and Software Costs

 How to Use This Chapter

-• Read this chapter when amortization and impairment rules are blending together.
+• Read this chapter when amortization, impairment, and capitalization rules are blending together.

-• Come back here when software-cost fact patterns feel similar to PP&E but are not accounted for the same way.
+• Return here when software-cost fact patterns feel similar to PP&E but are not accounted for the same way.

 In this section